CallAndGus/ViRGIS/Documentation/manual/geospatial.md

 The symbology questions are primarily:

 - “Simple” or “Buffered” - i.e. whether the width is defined in VR-World units or in Real-World Units and projected to VR-World units.
+In Virgis, for V1 and V2, only simple lines will provided since buffered lines have the ability to break the VR illusion.

 - Shape.
 In the VR-World (more so than the 3D GIS World) every entity needs solid structure for the brain to process it correctly.
-Lines with zero breadth don’t work.
+Lines with zero depth don’t work.
 Therefore, all lines will be represented by cuboids or right elliptical cylinders.

 As a note, the line segment is created by elongating the mesh along the z-axis in VR Space.
 That means the characteristics of the line symbology (i.e. cross section) are set by the X and Y values of the scale vector in VR Space.
 To keep consistency, the scaling is still written as a 3D transform in z-up format.
-This means that in the project.json file, the x and z values set the width and breadth of the line.
+This means that in the project.json file, the x and z values set the width and depth of the line.
 The y value should always be 1, since the y-value is created when drawing the line.

-It should also be noted that the transform is applied in the local reference frame.
-This means that the (Real-World) y axis is aligned along the line segment and the other axes aligned accordingly.
-This actually means that the (Real-world) y axis could actually end up pointing in any direction in Real-World global space, including down.

 ### Polygons are difficult